-Recruitment is a stressful endeavour, for the applicant as well as the organisation.
-Very often recruitment is done out of an urgent need, leaving less room for careful considerations and decisions.
-Recruitment is also not often seen as an exciting task, but that can be changed.
-Once recruitment is truly understood as a central pillar of a relational organisation, it can be motivating to find people whose values align with that of the organisation.
+Recruitment is a stressful endeavour, for the applicant and the organisation.
+Very often recruitment is done out of an urgent need, leaving less room for careful consideration and decisions.
+Once recruitment is understood as a central pillar of a relational organisation, it is motivating to find people whose values align with the organisation.

-Recruitment includes Intention/planning, advertisement, communication with applicants, interview, selection, and induction.
-A relational approach should be taken at each step of the way.
-If one of the steps does not align with the organisational values, it can easily undo the achievements of other steps.
-For example, the advertisement might have attracted the people with the right values, the interview process might have selected the right person – but if the induction is done carelessly, they might not have been equipped with all the knowledge they need to succeed in their role.
-If it is stressful to get something as basic as the, for instance, the key to the office or a sign into the IT system, it might not set the candidate up in the best way.
+Recruitment includes intention/planning, advertisement, communication with applicants, interview, selection, and induction.
+A relational approach should apply each step of the way.
+If one of the steps does not align with organisational values, it can undo the achievements of other steps.
+For example, the advertisement might have attracted the people with the right values, the interview process might have selected the right person – but if the induction is careless, the person might not be equipped with the knowledge they need to succeed in their role.
+Basics such as getting the key to the office or a sign into the IT system, should be as stress free as possible.

 If you are in a role where you can influence the recruitment at your organisation, then it could be beneficial to evaluate the current way of doing things and improve it.